ParikshithT/llm_automata_snowflake/README.md

-The repository also includes a fully automated planning agent.
+The repository also includes a fully automated planning agent currently under development.
 The core idea behind this agent is to develop a multi-step plan and execute it one step at a time.
 After completing a particular task, the agent revisits the plan and modifies it as appropriate.
 This approach contrasts with a typical ReAct style agent that thinks one step at a time.

 Advantages of the Plan-and-Execute Style Agent:
 - **Explicit Long-term Planning:** Even strong LLMs can struggle with long-term planning, but this approach facilitates it effectively.